 In addition to providing students with a centric perspective, attention also focuses on observer perspectives of ethnic groups.
 Both perspectives are important in providing students with a balanced examination of ethnic groups.

-Students may complete the additional nine credit hour requirement from a menu of courses from various academic departments.
+Students may complete the additional nine credit hour requirement from a menu of courses from various academic departments as long as 6 of 9 credits are upper level (300/400) courses.
 These elective courses also offer both centric and observer perspectives.
 Other educational activities such as a lecture series, workshops, colloquiums, projects, and field trips complement classroom instruction.

 The interdisciplinary minor is housed in the College of Arts and Sciences.
 In addition to a director, an ethnic studies advisory committee also governs the program.
 The advisory committee, comprised of several subcommittees, coordinates, plans, initiates, and generally helps to chart the direction for ethnic/multicultural education at the university.
 The advisory committee consists mostly of faculty representing various disciplines across the university curriculum.